otsosaarinen/otsosaarinen/README.md

 **About me**

-I'm a recently graduated ICT engineer from Turku UAS, passionate about technology and motivated to start my career in IT industry.
-I'm very interested about web development & health technology.
+I'm an ICT engineer from Turku, passionate about technology and motivated to start my career in IT industry.
+I'm very interested about web development, integrations & health technology.

 ### Skills
 **Frontend**\